microsoft/azure_arc/azure_arc_sqlsrv_jumpstart/docs/vmware_terraform_winsrv.md

 ![](../img/vmware_terraform_winsrv/22.jpg)

 * After few minutes you will notice how the "View SQL Assessment Results" button is available for you to click on.
-At this point, the SQL assessment data and logs is getting injected to Azure Log Analytics.
+At this point, the SQL assessment data and logs are getting injected to Azure Log Analytics.

 Initially, the amount of data will be limited as it take a while for the assessment to complete a full cycle but after few hours you should be able to see much more data coming in.